uafgeotools/mtuq/docs/user_guide/06/trace_attributes.rst

 Trace attributes
 ================

-During an inversion, waveform differences, phase shifts, amplitude ratios, and other quantities are calculated from observed and synthetic seismic traces.
-Such `trace attribute` quantities provide important information about how data misfit varies by geographic location and seismic component or with repsect to particular inversion settings.
+At various points during an inversion, waveform differences, phase shifts, and other values are calculated from observed and synthetic seismic traces.
+Such `trace attribute` quantities provide important information about how data misfit varies by geographic location and seismic component.

 Collecting trace attributes